GabrielOnDelphi/TokenVampire-plugin/README.md

 ## What it does

+It puts you in control over your expensive Claude Code tokens:
 - Tracks **all token types**: input, output, cache creation, cache reads
 - Shows a **5-hour [rolling window](https://gabrielmoraru.com/the-5-hour-mirage-anthropics-diabolical-moving-goalposts-subscription/)** with per-hour bar chart
 - Color-coded bars: green → yellow → red as you approach your limit
 - Estimates **cost** (configurable $/1M token rates)
-- Shows **cache hit rate** and warns when the 5-minute cache gap expires
+- Shows **cache hit rate** and warns when the 5-minute cache gap expires!
 - Counts down until the oldest tokens **evaporate** from the window
 - Runs quietly in the **system tray** — click the icon to show/hide
-- USES 0 TOKENS!
+- USES 0 TOKENS (everything is done internally without sending a single command through Claude)

 ## Views